dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

         ![Function Log](images/12200-FunctionLoggingMessage.png)

     - And on the LCD panel, you should see the "**Temp Alert**" message displayed along with a brief flash of red:
+        > **Note**: occasionally the Node-RED flow on the NUC will stop receiving messages from the IoT Hub and your alert won't show.
+If this happens you can first try ssh-ing into your NUC as documented previously and running "`systemctl restart node-red-experience`" to restart the Node-RED service.
+If that still doesn't resolve the problem you can reboot the NUC.
+Once it does start processing messages you should see all outstanding alerts come through on the Arduino's LCD panel and buzzer, so it may be noisy for a bit.

         ![Temp Alert on LCD](images/12210-TempAlertOnLcd.png)

     - And lastly, if you have the Buzzer plugged in, you should hear it buzz for one second each time an alert comes in!
+If you are getting tired of hearing the buzzer you can un-plug it.

 1. That's it.
 Your function works.
 However by default the app can be shutdown if it isn't being regularly accessed.
 To make sure its stays active: